qcldn/serverless-workshop/README.md

 This is a repo I created running through the Queer Code Workshop on AWS Serverless, using AWS Lambda backed by DynamoDB.

+👏 The workshop was created & taught by [@YupItsZac](https://github.com/yupitszac). 👏

 You can use these instructions to follow along yourself.

 First you should create a directory named `contact-api` and then change to it.